 If you would like further information on what is classed as directing marketing then check out the Direct Marketing Guide by ICO (Information Commissioner’s Office).

-The Data Protection Act 1998 requires processing of personal information to be fair, which generally requires an organisation to be transparent and tell individuals how it intends to use their personal data, including who the information will be shared with.
+Like the Data Protection Act, GDPR requires processing of personal information to be fair, which generally requires an organisation to be transparent and tell individuals how it intends to use their personal data, including who the information will be shared with.

-It’s vital that anyone campaigning for a political party ensures that any personal information obtained for direct marketing purposes are gained fairly to comply with this act.
-This would also ensure that you gain a more positive response from voters.
-As you can imagine, if people have asked not to be contacted and suddenly they’re gaining phone calls and emails from you, this may frustrate the individual and prevent them from voting for you – it’s also against the law.
+As you can imagine, if people have asked not to be contacted and then they’re suddenly gaining phone calls and emails from you, this may frustrate the individual and prevent them from voting for you – it’s also against the law.

 If you intend to send promotional messages by post then you must ensure that you respect any requests from individuals who do not wish to be contacted this way.
-Plus, if there is a case where you will be collecting information directly from the individual, it’s vital that you let them know that you intend on sending them marketing materials and gain their consent to do so.
+Plus, if there is a case where you will be collecting information directly from the individual, it’s vital that you gain their explicit consent to continue sending them marketing.

 If you’re going to ring an individual to push your campaign then you must ensure that they’ve given you permission to do so.
 Most people probably won’t respond positively to being contacted over the phone without their consent, which is worth considering when making phone calls as part of your campaign strategy.